joannakl/ossd/activities/blog_slack_wiki_git.markdown

 ## Course Wiki

-The course [organization on GitHub](https://github.com/ossd-sp22) contains a private repository called [__wiki__](https://github.com/ossd-sp22/wiki).
+The course [organization on GitHub](https://github.com/ossd-s23) contains a private repository called [__wiki__](https://github.com/ossd-s23/wiki).
+The repository will remain empty throughtout the semester, but we will be using [__its Wiki__ pages](https://github.com/ossd-s23/wiki/wiki).
 We will use this for content that needs to be jointly edited by everybody in the class.
 All of you should have write access to the existing pages and permission to create new pages.

 **Tasks**

-1. Go to the existing page called _OSSD participants_ and edit it to add your name and some information about you (use my entry as a template).
+Go to the existing page called _OSSD participants_ and edit it to add your name and some information about you (use my entry as a template).
 You should list:
 - your name,
 - link to your blog (the actual blog page, not the repository),
 - link to your GitHub profile
 - your Wikipedia username with a link to your contributions page
 - your OpenStreetMap username  with a link to your contributions page
-  - the name (and a link) of your favorite open source project (challenge: pick a project that nobody else listed; you can list more than one)
+- the name (and a link) of your favorite open source project (challenge: pick a project that nobody else listed; you can list more than one) - this should be a project that you are at least somewhat familiar with, so spend some time figuring out what you want it to be

   Follow the formatting in my entry! (and use it as a guide for markdown if you are not familiar with markdown yet).

 NOTE: With our Wiki anyone can edit any page.
 This is great for collaborative creation of the pages, but it also comes with great responsibility.
 Please do not edit anyone else's personal entries.
-Keep in mind that the software logs all changes and the user that makes them (Have a look at the "History" tab).
+Keep in mind that the software logs all changes and the user that makes them (just have a look at the "History" tab).

+NOTE 2: Historically, the biggest challenge for this last step was to keep the entries organized alphabetically!
+Let's see how it goes this term &#128512;.